effekseer/EffekseerForUE/docs/index_en.md

 ## Release note

+### 1.52b (2020/05/02)

+- Fixed a bug where particles are not shown with Line of SpawnMethod

 ### 1.52a (2020/04/28)

 - Fixed a bug that a behavior of rotated billboard is something wrong when an angle is about 90 degree